AccessiTech/vite-ssg/README.md

 1. a `render` function that takes a path as an argument and returns the rendered HTML string.
 2. a `renderMetadata` function that takes a data object as an argument and returns the rendered metadata string.
-3. (COMING SOON) a `preRender` loads your data and dispatches it to your store.
+3. a `preload` function loads your data and dispatches it to your store.
+4. a `fetchMetaData` function that takes a URL as an argument and returns the associated metadata and file content.
+5. any other business logic you need to fetch and parse your metadata.

 **IMPORTANT: ReactDOMServer is imported dynamically to avoid SSR issues with Vite.**